 - Celebration of “World Breast Feeding Week”, “World Newborn Care Week” as important days are also some key events.

-DEHAT has experienced that existing Government services are in place and sometimes even at the door step but communities are not aware about them, and due to this, the community demand is weak.
+DEHAT has experienced that existing Government services are in place and sometimes even at the doorstep but communities are not aware of them, and due to this, the community demand is weak.

 - Organizing interface programs between community and Govt. health care providers.

 - Celebration of “Baal Swasthya Poshan Mah-BSPM (Child Health Nutrition Month)” which is organized during June and December for providing vitamin-A drops along with other health and nutrition services, “Village Health and Nutrition Day-VHND” in each Gram Panchayat level, “Weekly Health and Nutrition Day” at ICDS Center level and other opportunities.